Encyclopedia of the Ottoman Empire PDF

 As part of Georgetown University’s Undergraduate Research Opportunity Program (GUROP), Anoush Varjabedian and Jon Gryskiewicz edited several entries, and Wafa Al-Sayed searched the Library of Congress and other public domain sites for illustrations.

-Finally, I wish to thank Kay Ebel and Scott Redford, directors of Georgetown University’s McGhee Center for Eastern Mediterranean Studies in Alanya (Turkey), for their collegiality during my stay in Alanya in spring 2008, when I finished the second round of editing.
+Finally, I wish to thank Kay Ebel and Scott Redford, directors of Georgetown University’s McGhee Center for Eastern Mediterranean Studies in Alanya (Turkey), for their collegiality during my stay in Alanya in the spring of 2008, when I finished the second round of editing.

-Disclaimer:- Dev Library is not the owner of the books and neither it creates books.
-We just provide the links of the book for the rural and poor students who don’t afford to buy books.
-Those E-Books and Pdfs are already available on the internet.
+Disclaimer:- Dev Library is not the owner of the books and neither does it create books.
+We just provide the links to the book for the rural and poor students who can’t afford to buy books.
+Those E-Books and PDFs are already available on the internet.
 For any reason, if someone thinks that I’m violating any laws or if anyone has any issues regarding this, please feel free to Contact Us.

 Scroll to Top